hep-gc/cloudscheduler/web_tests/additional_notes.md

 Behave can be installed via pip, with the command `pip install behave`.

 Behave tests have a particular directory setup requirement.
 All tests are written as feature files, a type of near-English gherkin file with the extension `.feature`, and must be in a directory called `features`.
-This directory also contains any configurations, in a file called `environment.py`.
 All of the code implementations of the steps in the feature files must be in a directory called `steps` within the `features` directory.
 These files must have the `.py` extension.

+Behave configurations, including setup and takedown methods, must be in a file called `environment.py`, in the `features` directory.

 #### Geckodriver